top of page

 • Avoid sun exposure.
 UV rays can fade tattoos.
 Using sunscreen on your tattoo after it has fully healed is a smart move.

-Proper aftercare prevents complications such as infection, which affects about 1 in 1,000 tattoos, and ensures your ink remains vibrant for years.
+Proper aftercare prevents complications such as infection, which affects about 1 in 1,000 tattoos.
+This ensures your ink remains vibrant for years.
+Follow your artist’s instructions carefully to avoid any issues.

 Avoiding Common Pitfalls